rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

 # Further Expansion

-By using an intermediary format (RDL), we are able to add support for other design files by only modifying the steps leading up to the conversion of the design file into the RDL format.
+By using an intermediary format (RDL), we can add support for other design files by only modifying the steps leading up to the conversion of the design file into the RDL format.
 For instance, if we were to add support for Sketch files, theoretically, only specific parts of the flow will have to change as shown in the diagram below.
 [![rds_flow_sketch](./images/rds_flow_sketch.png)](./images/automating-code-and-asset-generation-from/rds_flow_sketch.png)

 # Conclusion